 Art exhibits are open to the public from the First Friday until the last Saturday of each month.
 It takes many hours of preparation in order for one exhibit to transition seamlessly into the next within a few days and to provide the public access to beautiful Alaskan contemporary art without long waiting periods.
-Volunteers help us make this happen by assisting with taking down exhibits, hanging new shows, painting pedestals, cutting and hanging labels, and lighting the gallery.
+Volunteers help make this happen by assisting with taking down exhibits, hanging new shows, painting pedestals, cutting and hanging labels, and lighting the gallery.

 First Friday Reception Help:

 Since the 1960’s, it has been a Fairbanks Arts tradition to celebrate openings of new art exhibits in the Bear Gallery during a reception on the first Friday of every month.
-There are several tasks that need to be done to make sure the exhibit is ready and the gallery is set up for the opening reception.
+There are several tasks that need to happen to make sure the exhibit is ready and the gallery is set up for the opening reception.
 Having consistent volunteers for this event ensures an enjoyable evening for all.

 School Performance Ushers:

 Each year the Fairbanks Arts & Cultural Education (FACE) Committee chooses a variety of performances to offer to students in public schools for enhancement of artistic education by exposing students to different forms of performing art.
 These hour-long performances take place in theaters and concert halls around town during the school day.
 A team of kind and organized ushers help Fairbanks Arts staff to get students into their correct seats and maintain a safe environment for all who attend.
 Once everyone is seated, students and ushers alike get to enjoy the performance by some of the most talented artists to visit our borough.
 School performance ushering is a great way to see some of the acts that come to town and help children learn how to be good audience members.